jxyang44/MyLuksoWalletv2/README.md

       <li>Mint a  LSP7 or LSP8 Token to a Universal Profile</li>
       <li>Mint a  LSP7 or LSP8 Token to a Vault</li>
       <li>Transfer a LSP7 or LSP8 Token In and Out of a Universal Profile</li>
-      <li>Transfer a LSP7 or LSP8 Token In and Out of a Permissioned Vault</li>
     </ul>

   <li><b>LSP5/LSP12 - Received/Issued Assets</b></li>